nleloc/mbbpatch-fork/README.md

 - [x] Adapt new v6.4.68 trungthu theme

 ## Contributing
-- PRs are wekcome, but you are NOT allowed to use any AI-tools for creating PRs to this project even if it's manually reviewed human, please use your brain and search engine & read documentation (without AI things) !
+- PRs are wekcome, but you are NOT allowed to use any AI-tools for creating PRs to this project even if it's manually reviewed by human, please use your brain and search engine & read documentation (without AI things) !
 - If you wish to use AI-tools, please go ahead and find for another project.

 ## Credits